pynbody/tangos/docs/mpi.md

  * `--backend mpi4py` crucially instructs tangos to parallelise using the mpi4py library.
    Alternatively you can use the `pypar` library.
-   *If you specify no backend tangos will default to running in single-processor mode which means MPI will launch N processes that are not aware of each other's prescence.
+   *If you specify no backend tangos will default to running in single-processor mode which means MPI will launch N processes that are not aware of each other's presence.
 This is very much not what you want.
    Limitations in the MPI library mean it's not possible for tangos to reliably auto-detect it has been MPI-launched.*